 State and Federal laws provide regular breaks and a lunch for workers; this is common knowledge.

 Less commonly known is that many local jurisdictions have laws about noise or construction work during certain hours or days.
 The specifics vary significantly between regions.

 - What time do roofers start?
 Allowed times usually range between 7 am and 9 am

 - How late can roofers work?
 Enforced stop times typically span 5 pm to 10 pm

 - Do roofers work on the weekend?
 Many municipalities restrict work on one or both days of the weekend, so we usually just work if there is an emergency

-- Various holidays are locally protected from construction noise, the following are most common:
+- Various holidays are locally protected from construction noise.
+The following are most common, but others can occur:

 - New Year’s Day